top of page

 Sarah

-Sarah is a poet, playwright and fabulist from the North Shore of Long Island, NY.
+Sarah is an emerging poet, playwright, and composer from the North Shore of Long Island, NY.
 Her published works include stories and poetry: Maybe at Dawn, When Light Touches Sky, Waiting for Dunno, and The Girl Who Wished Through a Mirror.

 Her first collection of plays, When We Were Briefly Strangers, was published in 2025.

-She has also written a feminist essay on Henrik Ibsen's A Doll's House.
-She is also putting together my first musical album, What Was Wind.
+She has also written a gender-centric essay on Henrik Ibsen's A Doll's House and is compiling her first musical album, titled What Was Wind.

 Books by Sarah Friedberg